-This request header contains the CSS selector targeted for a successful fragment update.
+This request header contains the target selector for a successful fragment update.

 Server-side code is free to optimize its response by only rendering HTML that matches the selector.
 For example, you might prefer to not render an expensive sidebar if the sidebar is not targeted.